2013 Lexus RX 350

 The RX 350 is not built for road racing, but more for passenger comfort.
 The double-wishbone independent rear suspension has a lot to do with that.
 Still, it has a nice, clean turn-in and good lateral grip for an SUV.
 Here's where its genuinely wide track (a little over 64 inches in front, a little under in the rear) contributes noticeably to agility.

 We expect Lexus vehicles to be exceptionally quiet, and the RX is no exception.
-That said, the 19-inch wheels on the Sport Package do allow for more road input, and a little more noise and vibration seep through.
-The suspension is tuned slightly differently with the Sport Package, but the end result is still not as aggressive as Porsche's Cayenne or the BMW X5.
-To us, that's fine.
-We think SUVs are better at grocery-getting than corner-carving anyway.
-Bigger wheels, thinner tires and tighter damping tend to compromise Lexus ride quality and noise control, without delivering all that much gain in handling.
-So our preference is for the 18-inch wheels.
+That said, the optional 19-inch wheels do allow for more road input, and a little more noise and vibration seep through.
+Our preference is for the 18-inch wheels.

-Regardless of the tire choice, we found it easy to maintain a conversation using a low tone of voice at normal speeds.
-Lexus pioneered the science of quietness in a car, with the result that almost all cars are significantly quieter than they were five years ago.
-New tricks, such as optimized wheelwell damping coatings and fender liners, have been incorporated into the RX.
+Regardless of tire choice, we found it easy to maintain a conversation using a low tone of voice at normal speeds.
+Lexus pioneered the science of quietness in a car, with the result that almost all cars are significantly quieter than they were several years ago.
+Tricks such as optimized wheelwell damping coatings and fender liners have been incorporated into the RX.
 The underbody of the car has also received attention against wind noise.
 And the sixth gear in the transmission allows for ultra-quiet cruising, with less engine noise, on the highway.

 The brakes feel strong and progressive, with just a little squish at the top of the pedal before stronger grip kicks in.
 The hybrid brakes, which are regenerative, are much more smoothly modulated than earlier hybrid brakes.
 The transition between light braking, when the generator reclaims power, and the serious stopping power that comes on when more pedal is applied, can still be felt, but you have to look for it.